 Introduction

 For over a decade, the concept of Single Pilot Operations (SPO) has been receiving growing attention from the international aviation community [1][2].
-SPO refers to flying a commercial aircraft with only one pilot in the cockpit supported by onboard automation and/or a dedicated ground flight crew.
-Besides the perspective of possible financial benefits for airlines in operating single-piloted aircraft, leading to a decrease of the costly crew members, one main driver for the implementation of SPO is related to a potential shortage of commercial pilots in the near future [3].
-Properly implemented, dependent on advances in Air Traffic Management (ATM) and automation, SPO are foreseen as one of the most promising solutions to the accomplishment of the SESAR’s high-level goal of reducing the cost per flight by 50% by 2035 [4], while maintaining the same level of safety of multi-pilot operations (MPO).
+SPO refer to flying a commercial aircraft with only one pilot in the cockpit supported by onboard automation and/or a dedicated ground flight crew.
+Besides the perspective of possible financial benefits for airlines in operating single-piloted aircraft, another main driver for the implementation of SPO is related to a potential shortage of commercial pilots in the near future [3].
+Properly implemented, dependent on advances in Air Traffic Management (ATM) and automation, SPO are foreseen as one of the most promising solutions to the accomplishment of the SESAR’s high-level goal of reducing the cost per flight by 50% by 2035 [4], while maintaining the same level of safety achieved with multi-pilot operations (MPO).

 One of the key issues for the implementation of SPO is managing in-flight pilot incapacitation, defined as “any physiological or psychological state or situation that adversely affects (pilot) performance” [5].
+A study by the Australian Transport Safety Bureau identified 29 incapacitation occurrences involving one of the pilots, per million departures (that is, 1 incapacitation every 34.000 flights) for the period from 2010 to 2014 [6].
+A previous study on UK commercial pilot population reported an annual incapacitation rate of 0.25% per pilot [7].

-Several studies have considered the problem of incapacitation and investigated it with simulations [6], modeling [7], or theoretical analysis of the different possible solutions [8][9][10].
-However, so far, the focus has mostly been on aspects related to the air side perspective, for example the identification of the incapacitation conditions, or the landing site selection and related automatic trajectory generation [11].
-Less attention has been given to the conceptual and experimental evaluation of the role of ground support for SPO (i.e., roles and relationships between Ground Station Operators (GSO) operating from a remote cockpit position and other key ground actors, namely Air Traffic Control - ATC and Airline Operations Control Center - AOCC) (see [12] and [13]), while these roles require well defined concepts and procedures to operate in case of pilot incapacitation.
+Several studies have considered the problem of incapacitation and investigated it with simulations [8], modeling [9], or theoretical analysis of the different possible solutions [10][11][12].
+However, so far, the focus has mostly been on aspects related to the air side perspective, for example the identification of the incapacitation conditions, or the landing site selection and related automatic trajectory generation [13].
+Less attention has been given to the conceptual and experimental evaluation of the role of ground support for SPO (i.e., roles and relationships between Ground Station Operators (GSO) operating from a remote cockpit position and other key ground actors, namely Air Traffic Control - ATC and Airline Operations Control Center - AOCC) (see [14] and [15]), while these roles require well defined concepts and procedures to operate in case of pilot incapacitation.

 In this paper, a conceptual framework is presented to address the pilot incapacitation event in SPO focusing on the ground side of the ATM framework.
 The concept considers the interaction of a ground-based pilot with onboard automation and air traffic controllers, specifically detailing the envisaged operating methods for the transition from single-piloted aircraft to Remotely Piloted Aircraft (RPA).
-The work presented here is part of the project “SAFELAND – SAFE LANDing through enhanced ground support” supported by SESAR Joint Undertaking under the Horizon2020 Research and Innovation Programme.
+The work presented here is part of the exploratory research project “SAFELAND – SAFE LANDing through enhanced ground support” supported by SESAR Joint Undertaking under the Horizon2020 Research and Innovation Programme.

 The paper is structured as follows: The next section briefly describes the methodological approach used to implement the concept.
-The paper then illustrates the operational concept for the SAFELAND use-case of pilot incapacitation, inscribing it inside a broader conceptual framework for future SPO of a CS-25 aircraft [14] under Instrument Flight Rules (IFR).
+The paper then illustrates the operational concept for the SAFELAND use-case of pilot incapacitation, inscribing it inside a broader conceptual framework for future SPO of a CS-25 aircraft [16] under Instrument Flight Rules (IFR).
 The envisaged operational processes and procedures are described, detailing the required technical characteristics, tasks distribution, and function allocation between the involved actors.
 An insight on the technical challenges of future SPO is also offered.
 The following section addresses the main legal and regulatory implications of the concept.
 Finally, the last section concludes the main attributes of the conceptual framework proposed by the SAFELAND project for the event of pilot incapacitation in SPO.